kappter/kappquiz/README.markdown

 4. **Take the Quiz**:
    - Answer questions by selecting one of four options.
    - Navigate using "Previous" and "Next" buttons; answers are locked after selection.
-   - Track progress with the score percentage displayed.
+   - Track progress with the score percentage displayed, which updates accurately as you navigate.
 5. **View Results**:
    - View final score and percentage upon quiz completion.
    - Enter your name to personalize the report.